 I’ve been looking forward to writing this post for a long time.
 This topic is the reason I got into candle-making: how to decorate candles with tissue paper.
 First, let me tell you how I got interested in this.

-Eight years ago, my cousin gave me a candle.
+Eleven years ago, my cousin gave me a candle.
 She had decorated some candles in memory of our grandfather that had just passed away and gave them to us grandkids after the funeral.
 It was a beautiful sentiment.

 I was impressed with the idea and asked her about it.
 She told me how she made them.
 She had actually used a different method than the tissue paper project I am talking about today, but nonetheless it is what got me interested in decorating candles.

 After doing my own research, watching YouTube videos, and learning about how to decorate candles, I came across this tissue paper method.
 For some reason, this is something I gravitated towards and have practiced for several years.

 As a start to my YouTube channel, I made a video tutorial to complement this blog post.
 Here it is below if you want to watch it or check out my channel.

 I make memorial candles using this tissue paper method.
 Let me tell you how I do it!

 How do you decorate a candle with tissue paper?
 Design and decorate a sheet of tissue paper that will fit around a pillar candle.
 Cut out the tissue paper, so that it wraps around the pillar candle.
 Using a heating tool and wax paper, heat the wax so the tissue paper sticks to the candle.